tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ![Testament template matching](../assets/img/sift_orb_matching.png)
 _Feature detection and matching_

 The feature detection on the template looks fine but the feature matching is all over the place.
 It may have been possible to tweak some parameters to make this work more consistently however there was another looming issue, this was only a single frame from a single move.
-Testament has 5 attacks in standing, crouching and jumping position, command normals, special moves, overdrive, totalling to ~60 moves.
+Testament has five attacks in standing, crouching and jumping position, command normals, special moves, overdrive, totalling to ~60 moves.
 That would mean for each frame, at minimum 60 sets of feature matching would need to be performed, that's not accounting for the fact that moves happen over multiple frames, at 60 fps (frames per second) this quickly becomes hundreds of images.
 Performance was going to be an issue and with less than promising accuracy efforts were better placed elsewhere.

 ## When in Doubt - YOLO